-Meet the cats looking for sponsors!
+Meet the cats looking for homes & sponsors!

 Sponsorships can start from as little as £5, £10 or £15 a month.